christophstrasen/LQR/docs/schema_focused_refactoring_plan.md

    - `schema` (string, mandatory): canonical name like `"customers"`.
    - `schemaVersion` (integer, optional, `nil` means “latest”).
 Reject/normalize away `0`.
    - `sourceTime` (number, optional): epoch seconds (or whatever the producer uses consistently).
 Time-based retention prefers this field.
+   - `id` (any, mandatory): stable record identifier supplied when wrapping sources; derived from a configured field or selector.
    - `joinKey` (any): the resolved join key.
 Single values today; future compound keys may use tables (`{ value = {...}, parts = {...} }`).
 2. **Schema prefixing:** All system-managed fields are prefixed with `Rx` to avoid user collisions; internal helpers may add more under `RxMeta` later.
 3. **Mandatory schemas:** Any observable entering `JoinObservable.createJoinObservable` **must** emit records with populated `RxMeta`.
 The join will assert hard if metadata is missing or malformed—no silent defaults.
 4. **Schema helper:** We provide a helper (e.g., `Schema.wrap(schemaName, stream, opts)`) so call sites can wrap raw observables before joining.
-Helper injects `RxMeta` if absent and leaves existing metadata untouched.
+Helper injects `RxMeta` if absent, derives `RxMeta.id` via `opts.idField`/`opts.idSelector`, and leaves existing metadata untouched.
 5. **Metadata propagation:** Expiration and match outputs forward each side’s metadata unchanged.
 No automatic merging of left/right; higher-level utilities (`asSchema`, schema renaming helpers) can compose new schemas when desired.
 6. **No default stripping:** The low-level API exposes `RxMeta` by default.
 A future helper may “rename” or rebuild schemas for downstream consumers, but the join itself never removes metadata.